zulip/zulip-mobile/docs/howto/push-notifications.md

 Happily, this is straightforward: just edit, build, and run the app the same as for any other change.

-Typically you'll be editing Java code (not only JS), so remember to rerun `react-native run-android`.
+Typically you'll be editing Kotlin code (not only JS), so remember to rerun `react-native run-android`.

 ### Debugging tips (for Android client)